-1 why not do it the right way and give them the stove?
-2 Sorry, but that's how I feel.
-3 Any other comments?
-4 COMMISSIONER THOMPSON: I have one, perhaps 5 a question for Mr. Hart.
-Yeah, why won't why 6 don't we allow regular stoves there?
-7 MR. HART: Chair, so just to reiterate, the 8 wet bars are not whatsoever permitted to to 9 prepare food.
-So what we were trying to do is make 10 slight adjustments to our existing code to address 11 these issues.
+So all I'm saying is if we're going to make a change and we want people to prepare food so we can have generational housing in the main home, then just why not do it the right way and give them the stove?
+1 Sorry, but that's how I feel.
+2 Any other comments?
+3 COMMISSIONER THOMPSON: I have one, perhaps 4 a question for Mr. Hart.
+Yeah, why won't -- why 5 don't we allow regular stoves there?
+6 7 MR. HART: Chair, so just to reiterate, the wet bars are not whatsoever permitted to -- to 8 9 So what we were trying to do is make prepare food.
+10 slight adjustments to our existing code to address 11 these issues.
 12 We're not opposed to increasing the 13 intensity of the supplemental kitchens.
-We just 14 wanted to propose something that we were confident 15 could be palatable in that in the context of 16 density creation and impacts.
-17 And and I do want to clarify that 18 that this was discussed with the permit working group 19 as well which includes the fire department.
-And so 20 it was confirmed that this the additional 21 kitchenettes don't create a supplemental fire hazard 22 within the same single family dwelling as far as our 23 regulations exist.
-And (indiscernible) on-street 24 fire control systems exist.
-25 We're open to suggestions.
+We just 14 wanted to propose something that we were confident 15 could be palatable in that -- in the context of 16 density creation and impacts.
+17 And -- and I do want to clarify that --18 that this was discussed with the permit working group 19 as well which includes the fire department.
+And so it was confirmed that this -- the additional 20 21 kitchenettes don't create a supplemental fire hazard 22 within the same single family dwelling as far as our regulations exist.
+And (indiscernible) on-street 23 fire control systems exist.

+We're open to suggestions.
 We wanted to